Connie & Thomas’s Wedding Photographs at the Brazilian Room

 The bridesmaids’ dresses were inspired by the spring season and the palette of colors were then selected by my MOH based on what dresses some bridesmaids already had or could borrow, or based on dresses some bridesmaids would like to wear.
 There were multiple elements of DIY–I wasn’t sure if the jewelry pieces would complement each other, or if the colors of the bridesmaids dresses would be harmonious, but everything came together and turned out so beautifully on the wedding day!
 It felt so special.

 From the groom:

 Our wooden “TCadventures” sign was designed and created by my cousin.
 Our centerpiece photos and the table seating poster were designed and created by our friend.
-Our card box was made by Connie’s sister.
+The card box was made by Connie’s sister.
 The candles were reused and borrowed from our friend’s wedding.
 The special dessert treats were brought by Connie’s mom from Taiwan, and the drinks and cakes choices were suggested by our friends.
 Our friends and family helped with setup and decoration of the venue.
 A close friend officiated our wedding and our friends helped coordinate the day.
-We catered our food from The Arlington and they did an amazing job making the food, which was mostly vegetarian and the guests loved it!
+We catered our food from The Arlington.
+They did an amazing job making the food, which was mostly vegetarian and the guests loved it!

 From the bride & groom:

 Our wedding vows reflected who are as individuals and as a team.
 We made promises of being there for each other through the good and the bad.
 One theme was evident in our vows–we are both different pieces of a puzzle (seemingly misfit at times) but it is the contrast that binds us to evolve and grow with each other.